 8. Persistent Places

-Lindsay M. Montgomery is Assistant Professor in the School of Anthropology at the University of Arizona, USA.
+Lindsay M. Montgomery is an assistant professor in the School of Anthropology at the University of Arizona, USA.
 She is co-author of Objects of Survivance (2019), and has published in the Journal of Social Archeology, International Journal of Heritage Studies, American Indian Quarterly, and Advances in Archaeological Practice.
-Her research focuses on Indigenous history in the North American West, with particular emphasis on ethnohistory, interethnic interaction, settler colonialism and the cultural resiliency of Indigenous Peoples.
+Her research focuses on the ethnohistory of Indigenous people in the North American West, with particular emphasis on documenting interethnic interaction, settler colonialism, and cultural resiliency.